Top 9 Biggest Spiders in Australia (Largest Australian spiders) | 2023

 • Location- Queensland, New South Wales, South Australia, and Western Australia

-Australian Tarantulas, also known as whistling or barking spiders, are native to the arid regions of Australia.
+This Australian Tarantula is popular with the name whistling or barking spider.
+They are native to the arid regions of Australia.
 These tarantulas are one of the largest spiders in Australia.
-They are also called bird-eating spiders but mainly feed on insects, frogs, and lizards.
+They also have the moniker bird-eating spiders, however, they mainly feed on insects, frogs, and lizards.
 They are also dangerous to humans.

 1) Queensland Whistling Tarantula